Financial Operations - Accounting Operations - Banking Services

 The following information will be needed to ensure proper recording of your deposit, which is done by Shared Services Center - Accounts Receivable: * Chartfield(s) to which the funds should be applied; * Amount of funds being sent; * Estimated date of funds transfer; * Sender’s name and any other pertinent information that may help us route the funds to the appropriate destination, such as student ID, vendor ID, etc. The bank account that will receive the wire transfer is dependent upon the type of transaction being deposited.
 Please contact the Treasurer’s Office for further direction on the details necessary to complete the transfer.

-Treasurer's Office - Treasury Services - Vendor Check Writing
+Treasurer's Office - Treasury Services - Supplier Check Writing

 Yes, checks going to foreign countries are sent out airmail.
 Checks to Canada and Mexico are metered at the correct postal rate for these countries.